Online Credit Card Processing Services

 The popularity of online shopping began setting milestones after the first secured eCommerce transaction took place in 1994.
 15 years later, the eCommerce industry surpassed another milestone when online sales surpassed general merchandise sales.
 This trend has set the tone that businesses need an internet merchant account to offer online credit card processing as a way to remain competitive.

 In a nearly identical manner as a retail payment card transaction, online payments follow much of the same process.
 A card that is accepted through a merchant's website or entered into a virtual terminal will be authorized using many of the same steps.
-Authorization requests usually follow the steps below when originating online:
+Internet merchant account authorization requests usually follow the steps below when originating online:

 - Shopping Cart